Alec Baldwin and armorer to be charged with involuntary manslaughter after fatal shooting of Halyna Hutchins on the set of 'Rust' - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Chloe Melas, Kevin Flower, Josh Campbell and Megan Thomas contributed to this report.
+CNN’s Chloe Melas, Kevin Flower and Megan Thomas contributed to this report.